Dave Täht: Activity

 In order to complete the make-wifi-fast project, by co-authoring an FCC filing and co-ordinating a worldwide protest with Vint Cerf, and many other early Internet pioneers, Taht successfully fought proposed FCC rules to prohibit the installation of 3rd party firmware on home routers.

-He has been intensely critical of the academic network research community, extolling open access, open source code and the value of negative and repeatable results.
+He had been intensely critical of the academic network research community, extolling open access, open source code and the value of negative and repeatable results.

 As one of the instigators of the IETF AQM and Packet Scheduling working group, he is the co-author of RFC8290, and a contributor to RFC8289 (CODEL), RFC7567, RFC8034, RFC7928, RFC7806, and RFC8033.
 He also made contributions to the DOCSIS 3.1 standard.

-He is a filksinger, often performing songs like "It GPLs me", and "One First Landing" at various computer and science fiction conventions.
+He was a filksinger, often performing songs like "It GPLs me", and "One First Landing" at various computer and science fiction conventions.

-He serves on the Commons Conservancy board of directors.
+He served on the Commons Conservancy board of directors.

+Täht died on April 1, 2025, at the age of 59.
+News of his death was shared in a post by the LibreQoS project.